zhubao315/learn-agentic-ai/comprehensive_guide_daca.md

   - **Implementation**: Actors manage agent state and communication; workflows define task sequences or parallel executions, leveraging Dapr’s state management and retry policies.
   - **Why It Fits**: Actors enable scalable agent interactions, while workflows ensure reliable coordination, critical for multi-agent systems.

+  7. **Open Core and Managed Edges**:
+  - **Purpose**: Combines the flexibility of open-source technologies with the efficiency of managed services to create a robust, scalable architecture.
+  - **Implementation**: The core of the system—container orchestration (Kubernetes), distributed runtime (Dapr), and agent logic (OpenAI Agents SDK)—is built on open-source technologies, ensuring portability and community-driven enhancements.
+At the edges, managed services like CockroachDB Serverless (distributed SQL), Upstash Redis (in-memory store), and OpenAI APIs (AI inference) handle specialized tasks, reducing operational overhead and leveraging provider-optimized performance.
+  - **Why It Fits**: This approach maximizes control over the system’s core while outsourcing complex, resource-intensive tasks to managed services, enabling rapid scaling and cost efficiency in agentic AI systems.

 ---

 ## DACA Framework Constructs